-Current grad student, TBD, will hold open house Monday afternoon from 1:00 PM to 2:00 PM.
+Current grad student, Stefan Countryman, will hold open house Monday afternoon from 2:00 PM to 3:00 PM.
 Feel free to pay a visit on your own during these hours.
-All interested individuals should meet outside 704 Pupin at 12:50 PM where the host will take the group to their apartment.
+All interested individuals should meet outside 704 Pupin at 1:50 PM where the host will take the group to their apartment.

 Tours of Pupin Labs (Optional)

-Visits to the AMO lab (Zelevinsky), condensed matter research labs (Dean and Pasupathy) and experimental astrophysics labs (Johnson and Marka).
+Visits to the AMO lab (Will and Zelevinsky), condensed matter research labs (Bassov, Dean and Pasupathy) from 2:00 PM - 4:00 PM

 Theory Seminar 2:10 PM in Theory Center (8th Floor Pupin)

-Current grad student, TBD, will hold open house Monday afternoon from 3:15 PM to 4:00 PM.
+Current grad student, Claire Warner, will hold open house Monday afternoon from 3:00 PM to 4:00 PM.
 Feel free to pay a visit on your own during these hours.
-All interested individuals should meet outside 704 Pupin at 3:10 PM where the host will take the group to their apartment.
+All interested individuals should meet outside 704 Pupin at 2:50 PM where the host will take the group to their apartment.

 3:30 PM - 4:10 PM